IBM/heart-library/docs/source/attack_cards/projected_gradient_descent.rst

         - *Last* sample of attack path returned, not adversarial --> have optimization algorithm return *best* attack path sample

-        For more information on causes of attack failure, see Carlini's `Indicators of Attack Failure <https://arxiv.org/pdf/2106.09947>`_.
+        For more information on causes of attack failure, see Carlini's `Indicators of Attack Failure <https://arxiv.org/pdf/2106.09947>`_ and Tramer's `On Adaptive Attacks to Adversarial Example Defenses <https://proceedings.nips.cc/paper/2020/file/11f38f8ecd71867b42433548d1078e38-Paper.pdf>`_.

     .. grid-item-card::  More resources